In-Depth Guide: Volumes Indicators

 Price movements are the result of coordinated buying or selling at specific moments of time.
-It is being said that if there are more buyers than sellers in a market, the market will rise, or, if there are more sellers than buyers, the market will move to the downside.
+It is said that if there are more buyers than sellers in a market, the market will rise; or, if there are more sellers than buyers, the market will move to the downside.

-That is correct, though, to one extent: it depends very much on the quantity that it is being bought or sold.
-For example, it may happen that there are one hundred buyers of half a lot each, and one seller of one hundred full lots.
-The outcome will be that the market will move to the downside, not the upside, as the one seller actually trades a bigger volume that all the other one hundred combined.
+That is correct, but with one proviso: It depends very much on the quantity that it is being bought or sold.
+For example, it may happen that there are 100 buyers of half a lot each, and one seller of 100 full lots.
+The outcome will be that the market will move to the downside, not the upside, as the one seller actually trades a bigger volume that all the other 100 combined.

-This brings us to the Volumes indicator on the Forex market and this is one indicator that deserves a special attention.
-As you can see from the list below, the MetaTrader 4 (and actually any other trading platform) is offering under the Indicators list, the Volumes one as being separate from the trend and oscillators indicators.
-It means this is a special group of indicators that requires special attention.
+This brings us to the Volumes indicator on the Forex market, which is one indicator that deserves special attention.
+As you can see from the list below, MetaTrader 4 (and actually any other trading platform) under the Indicators list offers Volumes as being separate from the trend and oscillators indicators.
+It means that this is a special group of indicators that require special attention.

-The MetaTrader 4 platform is offering with the default settings no less than four indicators in this category, each and everyone important in its own way.
-However, the Volumes indicator sums up very well what it is needed to the known about the indicators in this category.
+The MetaTrader 4 platform offers in its default settings no less than four indicators in this category, each and every one important in its own way.
+However, the Volumes indicator sums up very well what needs to the known about the indicators in this category.

 Applying the indicator is as easy and straightforward as any other trend or oscillator, and it will be added to the lower part of the screen, below the actual price chart.
-As it can be seen below, there are no additional settings to be made other than simply clicking OK.
-The colors can be changed though to any color one wants, but since the green and red colors are implicitly associated with upwards and downwards moves, it is indicated to use them.
+As can be seen below, there are no additional settings to be made other than simply clicking OK.
+The colours can be changed, though, to any colour one wants, but since the green and red colours are implicitly associated with upwards and downwards moves, it is recommended to use them.

 What is the Volumes Indicator?

-The Volumes indicator is showing the traded volume for each and every candle in a given chart.
-This means that on a monthly chart, one candle shows the traded volume of that specific month, a weekly candle shows the weekly volume, and so on.
+The Volumes indicator shows the traded volume for each and every candle in a given chart.
+This means that on a monthly chart, one candle shows the traded volume of that specific month; a weekly candle shows the weekly volume; and so on.

-The bigger the volume is, the bigger the candle is, and the other way around: the smaller the volume that is traded is, the smaller the candle is.
-A big green candle suggests there are mostly buyers on that volume and the market is expected to move to the upside.
-On the other hand, a tall green candle shows more sellers dominated that candle and market is expected to move to the downside.
+The bigger the volume is, the bigger the candle is, and vice versa: The smaller the volume that is traded, the smaller the candle.
+A big green candle suggests that there are mostly buyers on that volume, and so the market is expected to move to the upside.
+On the other hand, a tall green candle shows that more sellers dominated that candle, and the market is expected to move to the downside.

 In other words, on a big green Volumes candle, one should look to go long, while a big red Volumes candle calls for a short position to be taken.
 What can be easier than trading Forex with the Volumes indicator?

 The troubles come from the size of the Forex market.
-We’re talking about more than five trillions of US dollars changing hands on each and every trading day and that volume is not that easily being represented on a chart by a simple indicator.
-This means that the Volumes indicator one can see on the MetaTrader 4 platform is actually showing only the volume of the broker that offers the trading platform!!!
+We’re talking about more than 5 trillion US dollars changing hands on each and every trading day, and that volume is not that easily represented on a chart by a simple indicator.
+This means that the Volumes indicator one can see on the MetaTrader 4 platform is actually only showing the volume of the broker who offers the trading platform

-The way to trade with the Volumes is to buy a green candle that closes about the 30000 level in our example or to sell a red candle that closes about that level as well.
-All the other candles in between, or candles that close below our 30000 level should be ignored as they do not represent a proper trading signal.
+The way to trade with Volumes is to buy a green candle that closes about the 30,000 level in our example, or to sell a red candle that closes about that level as well.
+All the other candles in between, or candles that close below our 30,000 level should be ignored, as they do not represent a proper trading signal.

-While the Volumes indicator is not representative of the whole Forex market, it shows the overall direction and it is a nice approximation for the overall volume of the market.
-Rarely situation is different and this is why it is popular among Forex traders as well.
+While the Volumes indicator is not representative of the whole Forex market, it shows the overall direction, and it is a nice approximation for the overall volume of the market.
+The real situation is rarely different, which is why Volumes is popular among Forex traders as well.

-Other Markets to Use Volumes as Entering/Exiting a Trade
+Other Markets in Which to Use Volumes as Entering/Exiting a Trade

-While on the Forex market the Volumes indicator may seem as a relative one, in the sense that the signals generated are not being viewed as one hundred percent accurate, there are other markets where volumes, in general, are quite useful.
+While on the Forex market the Volumes indicator may seem like a relative one, in the sense that the signals generated are not viewed as 100% accurate, there are other markets where volumes, in general, are quite useful.